-Atlantis’ speedboats, Atlantis I and Atlantis II, leave Bali every day around 8:00 am to complete 2 or 3 dives.
+Dune Bali’s speedboats, Atlantis I and Atlantis II, they leave Bali’s private beach in Sanur every day around 8:00 am to complete 2 or 3 dives.
 Equipped with two Yamaha 250 HP 4-stroke injection outboard motors, our boats can accommodate 14 and 12 divers, respectively.
 You will arrive at the dive sites in as little as 35 – 45 minutes.
 All of the dive sites are chosen according to the certification and experience level of the divers present, the weather conditions, and the current.
 The day includes 2 or 3 dives, lunch served on the boat, along with hot tea or coffee, and snacks.

 MANTA POINT, MANTA RAYS

 This is the must-see dive site for all divers who come to Bali.
 The Manta ray is a majestic and impressive animal, and seeing it for the first time is a transcending and magical experience.
 An unforgettable dive is waiting for you!